Piasttorun/group4-nodejs/README.md

 ## Scripted and User Data Virtual Machines

-We then created scripts from the manual commands we had used, and created fresh VM’s to test them.
-Once we knew the scripts worked, we then created new VM’s that used them as user data.
+We then created scripts from the manual commands we had used, and created fresh VM’s to test them, and then created new VM’s that used them as user data.